thangckt/thangckt.github.io/docs/cluster/compiling/conda_manager_packages.md

 This way may eliminate some work on installing dependencies

 Some options for MPI
   - Openmpi: `conda install -y -c conda-forge openmpi ucx=1.13`
   - MPICH: `conda install -c conda-forge mpich`
-- IntelMPI: `conda install -c intel mpi4py`

 ## Centos 6 - Tachyon